haplo-org/haplo-safe-view-templates/README.md

-# A prototype secure web templating language for dynamic JVM languages
+# Haplo Safe View Templates

-A experimental web templating language, with the goal of making it almost impossible to write templates with XSS and other common security issues.
+HSVT is an HTML templating language with the goal of making it almost impossible to write templates with XSS and other common security issues.

 It achieves this through parsing and understanding the structure of HTML, so it knows the context within which inserted values are output.
 The language is designed to look like HTML with C-style control flow, so it looks familiar to developers.

+## Threat model

-The language is designed so that if a trusted template
+If a trusted template

  * parses without errors,
  * only uses the built in functions, and